john0isaac/John0Isaac.github.io/john-s-portfolio/README.md

   - [Install git on Linux](https://git-scm.com/download/linux)
 - [Visual Studio Code](https://code.visualstudio.com/)

-## Resources

-A series of resources will be provided to help your team determine the appropriate steps for completion.
-The resources provided should provide your team with enough information to achieve each goal.
-If you get stuck, you can always ask a mentor for additional help.

-A [sample of the site](https://kind-beach-04aea671e.azurestaticapps.net/) has been deployed so you can see how it looks in action.

 ## Goals

 Your team will obtain the starter, deploy the application to the cloud, download and run the source code locally, and make modifications to the site.